Wadleigh High School for Girls: Building

-Located at 215 West 114th Street, the building was constructed during 1901–02 and opened for the 1902–03 school year.
+Located at 215 West 114th Street in the West 114th Street Historic District, the building was constructed during 1901–02 and opened for the 1902–03 school year.
 The total cost for the land, building, and equipment was $900,000.
 At the time of its construction, it was praised by The New York Times as "the finest high school building in the world."

 Five stories tall, the building had such wonders of the times as electric elevators and central forced-air ventilation.
 The architect of the school was C. B. J. Snyder, who, as Superintendent of School Buildings for New York City, was responsible for the design of most of the New York City public schools of the time, including such notable buildings as DeWitt Clinton High School and Erasmus Hall High School.
 The brick-and-limestone school, done in a French Renaissance style, featured an imposing tower, stained-glass windows, and a series of terra-cotta bas-relief shields with patriotic American motifs.

 In 1993 a renovation, costing $47 million, was completed.

 The following year, Wadleigh was designated a New York City Landmark.